nagyist/stenography-Vsevak-stbmp/README.markdown

 Encrypt `some_string_to_encypt` in `picture.bmp` using arguments:

-	$./stbmp /path/to/your/picture.bmp some_string_to_encypt
+	$./stbmp -e /path/to/your/picture.bmp some_string_to_encypt
 		OK

 Decrypt encrypted string form `picture.bmp` using arguments:

-	$./stbmp /path/to/your/picture.bmp
+	$./stbmp -d /path/to/your/picture.bmp
 	some_string_to_encypt